erickrodrig/bookmarks/README.md

 ![preview](preview.gif)

-# Bookmarks template for devs
+# Template of my dev bookmarks

 This is a simple template of how I organize my bookmarks and also some of the sites that I use.
 Change as you need.